MalkarovPark/IndustrialKit/README.md

 These views represent controls combined with program management in the form of a dynamic program list.

-Program formation is achieved through a process analogous to **teaching**: a control defines the current state (*e.g., position or operation*), the state is tested and refined, and then recorded into a program as an element (`PositionPoint`, `OperationCode`, or `WorkspaceProgramElement`).
+Program formation is achieved through a process analogous to **teaching**: a control defines the current state (*e.g., position or operation*), the state is tested and refined, and then recorded into a program as an element (`PositionPoint`, `OperationCode`, or `ProductionProgramElement`).

 These assembled views, placed within a `FloatingView`, form a complete pendant that can be attached to a specific means of production.
 They collectively define the dynamic content of the `Spatial Pendant`.